Sumit-NCSU/NCSU-CSC510Project/DESIGN.md

 * ## Problem Statement

 Developers often work on multiple projects, which may involve multiple services, such as Github, Jenkins or production environments.
-Each project and service provides a separate interface for monitoring events and managing actions, meaning ofthen there is no one-stop platform.
+Each project and service provides a separate interface for monitoring events and managing actions, meaning ofthen there is no one-stop platform where everything can be tracked by everyone.
 This project aims to reduce the scattered workflow by providing a single platform for monitoring events and managing actions for multiple services.

 * ## Bot Description